 Old Apartment 90, on Duxton Road.…..(click to see pictures and read the history)

 This happened in the 60’s when my mum lived in the old apartment blocks on Duxton Road in Singapore.
-She lived in apartment block number 90.
+She lived in apartment block number 90, on the second floor.

 The tenants who lived there, each had their own room with a common kitchen and living area.
 The toilet and shower facilities were shared too.
 Mum enjoyed going to the common areas for daily chats with her neighbours and delighted everyone with her teen life sagas.

 One evening, a little shy of 9 pm, a middle aged couple walked up the stairs to the second floor of the 3 storey apartment block.
 Mum was chatting away as usual with her neighbours, Mrs Foon and another young guy who was nicknamed Little Shrimp (unpleasant as this sounds, it’s a really popular nickname for young guys in Asia).
 The lady of the couple, upon reaching the common living room of the second floor politely asked ‘May I please speak to the parents of Cheung Siew Kiew?’
-My mum thought nothing of it and called out ‘Ah Sum (common form of address to middle aged ladies), there’s someone here to see you!’
+My mum thought nothing of it and called out to the only resident most likely to have had a child, ‘Ah Sum (common form of address to middle aged ladies), there’s someone here to see you!’

 Ah Sum was slack jawed for a few seconds and my mum and the other 2 neighbours were equally stunned into silence.
 My mum never knew Ah Sum’s husband had been married before and she certainly didn’t know that he had a son who had passed away.

 Ah Sum is the second wife of a man who had lost both his first wife and son while fleeing China to Singapore.
-Ah sum and him had one child together, Cheung Siew Kiew.
+The deceased son’s name was Cheung Siew Kiew.

 Ah Sum, upon regaining her composure proceeded to ask the ‘who, what, when, where, why, how’ questions.
 Was this a joke?
 Who would prank a poor middle aged women who worked hard labour at construction sites?
 How did this couple know about the deceased child?
-How did they know her son’s name?
+How did they know the child’s name?
 How did they know where she lived?